While developing talent is important, recruitment remains a vital yet notoriously difficult business function.

 The process will look something like this:

-For a deeper dive, check out Mariya Hristova’s excellent article on hiring planing.
+For a deeper dive, check out Mariya Hristova’s excellent article on hiring planning.

 Join the People Managing People Community